Coach Marshall Clark

 Remembering Coach Marshall Clark

-I frequently write about my coaches growing up in youth programs and their difference in life.
+I frequently write about my coaches growing up in youth programs and the difference they made in my life.
 I rarely write about my college coach at the University of Montana, Marshall Clark.

 Marshall had a significant impact on my life in many ways.
 Marshall was a quiet man in some ways.
-However, his words were profound to me when he spoke spot-on.
-When he talked, I listened.
+However, his words were profound when he spoke to my teammates and me.
+When Marshall talked, we listened.

 Coach Clark was no stranger to success before coming to Montana.
-He coached Olympians Don Kardong, Tony Sandoval, and Duncan McDonald at Stanford.
+At Stanford, he coached Olympians Don Kardong, Tony Sandoval, and Duncan McDonald.

 Mcdonald was one of the best USA middle-distance runners of his era.